spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 ## Instructions

-Complete the following steps before deploying the air gapped VerteX installation.
+Complete the following steps before deploying the airgap VerteX installation.

 1. Log in to the OCI registry where you will host the VerteX images and packages.